inexxt/GTAP2019/Description.md

 This step takes us from the countable to the finite world (intuitively, from "operational" to "denotational" world).
 In the first one, each permutation is written as a sequence of operations, and so the type representing the permutations (on some particular type) is infinite - in the second one, we have some finite representation of this set of permutations, and permutations having the same "outcome" are identified.

-The choice of introducing this intermediate representation in terms of Lehmer codes stems from the fact that working with the permutations type in Agda is a little cumbersome - they are defined as invertible functions, having the proofs of compositions with inversions being identity and so on.
+The choice of introducing this intermediate representation in terms of Lehmer codes stems from the fact that working with the bijections type in Agda is a little cumbersome - they are defined as invertible functions, having the proofs of compositions with inversions being identity and so on.
 The Lehmer codes do not come with any of that - in a way, they are the simplest possible way of talking about the type of bijections on a finite type.

 Having the Lehmer encoding of the bijection, we can isolate the complexity of dealing with bijection types in the last stage of the proof.